olamileke/nota-be/README.md

 - Set s3FileLink to https://s3-**aws-region**.amazonaws.com/**bucket-name**/ with aws-region being the region of the S3 bucket and bucket-name being the name of the bucket.
 Make sure to remove the asterisks(*).

-- Finally, set the **to** property in the mail object to the verified email of your mailgun sandbox domain.

 - If the cloned frontend is running on a different port to 4200, set the clientUrl option to whatever localhost url it is running on

 Start the application by running